Eilanden vakantie, ontdek de 444 idyllische eilanden van Denemarken

 Photo: Claus Visby - Destination Sønderjylland

-Cakes on Als
+Cakes in Als

 The region of South Jutland is famous for their groaning tables of cakes, and the island of Als is an ideal place to try the “Southern Jutland Coffee Tables” as the feasts are called.
 The tradition dates back to the years where Denmark was occupied by Germany and the people of South Jutland used the feasts as an opportunity to get together.
 As a minimum, a coffee table requires seven soft cakes and seven biscuits or hard cakes.